Breakfast is the most important meal of the day…or is it?

 How Does Intermittent Fasting Work?

-One-way intermittent fasting works is by cutting down calories you consume.
+One-way intermittent fasting works is by cutting down the calories you consume.
 Consider the following…

 Breakfast: 750 calories